 CONTENTS OF NOTICE OF INTENT: The requirements of the NOI are given in Part 2.2 of the permit.
 There is not a form for the NOI.
-The information requested in the NOI may be submitted in one of the following three methods:
+The information requested in the NOI may be submitted in either of the following two methods:

-- !
-Letter format; - !
-Combination of hard (printed) copy using EPA=s Biosolids Data Management System (BDMS) and in letter format.
-The letter format shall include the required information not included in the BDMS and the certification as given in Part 2.2.4 (The BDMS program may be downloaded from the Region 8 Biosolids Management Program=s WEB page.
-The URL for the BDMS is http://www.epa.gov/region08/biosolids/; or - !
+• Letter format;

+!
 Combination of letter format and electronic format.
 The letter format portion of the submittal shall include the information required in Part 2.2.1, the required information that is not submitted in electronic format, a description of the electronic format used, a listing of the information included in electronic format, and the certification as given in Part 2.2.4.
-The information submitted in electronic format shall be in either BDMS, a Lotus 7 123 spreadsheet (version 9.8 or older), a Microsoft Fexcel spreadsheet (version Office 2003 or older), or a Microsoft Access database (version Office 2003 or older).
-The electronic files must be on either CD-ROMs, DVDs, 3 2 inch floppy disks.
+The information submitted in electronic format shall be in either, a Lotus 7 123 spreadsheet (version 9.8 or older), a Microsoft Excel spreadsheet (version Office 2007 or older), or a Microsoft Access database (version Office 2007 or older).
+The electronic files must be on either CD-ROMs, DVDs..
 The electronic files must be in the form that they can be opened by the aforementioned software programs and the data viewed and/or printed in those programs.

-An electronic copy of Part 2.2, Contents of Notice of Intent, in rich text format (rtf), is available for downloading at the Region 8 web page at the following URL: http://www.epa.gov/region08/biosolids/.
-That document may be used to prepare the NOI in letter format for submittal and hopefully make it easier to prepare.
+An electronic copy of Part 2.2, Contents of Notice of Intent, in rich text format (rtf), is available and can be requested via e-mailing Brobst.bob@epa.gov: That document may be used to prepare the NOI in letter format or the letter portion of the combination for submittal and hopefully make it easier to prepare.